6 Helpful Tips To Deal With A Clingy Baby

 5. Should I pick my baby up every time they cry?

 Picking babies up when they cry makes them grow into healthier, more emphatic, and more productive people.
 It makes them feel safe, secure and connected.
 Babies are highly responsive to parents’ touch in the early years.
 The actions and responses of parents to their baby’s needs impact their development.
-When babies are left to cry, it triggers stress, which can make them more reactive as they grow old.
+Stress in babies might be triggered when they are left to cry, making them more reactive as they grow older.

 6. Are breastfed babies more clingy?